 He received Maryland's Outstanding Young Scientist Award for 1970 from the Maryland Academy of Sciences for his extensive theoretical work on ferromagnetic materials near their Curie temperatures, on analyses of temperatures and stresses induced in laser glasses, and on original calculations of electronic states and lattice vibrations in the vicinity of defects in ionic crystals.
 In 1997, he was elected a Fellow of the Institute of Electrical and Electronics Engineers (IEEE) for his pioneering work on applying solid-state theories and quantum mechanics to model the effects of high concentrations of carriers and dopants in advanced semiconductor devices.
 He has been an IEEE Distinguished Lecturer since 2002.
 In 2004, he was elected a Fellow of the American Physical Society for his insights into advanced solid-state materials and the development of unique physical models that led to improved performance of electronic, magnetic, and optical materials and that suggested new design strategies for devices based on such materials.
 In 2007, he received the Department of Commerce Bronze Medal Award for superior federal service based on his contributions to the first-ever quantitative assessment of the U.S. Measurement System's ability to sustain innovation at a world-leading pace.
 In 2012, he was elected a Fellow of the Materials Research Society for his seminal contributions to computational materials science, theory of materials, and international standards.

 He was the Chairman of the 1994 NUPAD (International Conference on Numerical Modeling of Processes and Devices) and helped unify three international conferences called NUPAD, VPAD (VLSI Process and Device Modeling), and SISDEP (Simulation of Semiconductor Devices and Processes) into one international meeting called SISPAD (Simulation of Semiconductor Processes and Devices).
 He served as an elected member of the IEEE Electron Devices Society (EDS) Administrative Committee (AdCom) from 1995 to 2000.
 He established the EDS AdCom Compound Semiconductor Devices and Circuits Technical Committee and served as its Chairman from 1977 to 2004.
-He currently serves on the IEEE Fellow, EDS Awards, EDS Publications, EDS Optoelectronic Devices Technical, and EDS Technology for Computer Assisted Design Committees.
-He has served as guest editor for the special issue on compound semiconductors of the IEEE Transactions on Semiconductor Manufacturing in 2003; the special issue on technology for computer assisted design of the IEEE Transactions on Electron Devices in 2007, and the special issue on simulation and characterization of nanoscale-CMOS variability of the IEEE Transactions on Electron Devices in 2010.
+He served on the IEEE Fellow, EDS Awards, EDS Publications, EDS Optoelectronic Devices Technical, and EDS Technology for Computer Assisted Design Committees.
+He served as guest editor for the special issue on compound semiconductors of the IEEE Transactions on Semiconductor Manufacturing in 2003; the special issue on technology for computer assisted design of the IEEE Transactions on Electron Devices in 2007, and the special issue on simulation and characterization of nanoscale-CMOS variability of the IEEE Transactions on Electron Devices in 2010.

-He serves on the Strategic Advisory Board for the Wireless Integrated Microsensing and Systems Research Center (WIMS2) at the University of Michigan.
+He served on the Strategic Advisory Board for the Wireless Integrated Microsensing and Systems Research Center (WIMS2) at the University of Michigan.
 The mission of WIMS2 is to advance the design, fabrication, and breadth of the applications for sensor-driven microsensors and systems through research, education, and interactions with industry.
 These technologies include: micro and nanoscale fabrication, micromachined RF filters and resonators, packaging, power harvesting, low-power circuitry, and wireless interfaces with applications in biomedical devices, chemical and environmental sensors, and infrastructure monitoring.

 Dr. Bennett has written over 190 archival technical publications on such topics as magnetic phase transitions in semiconductors and insulators, the Faraday effect, color centers in ionic crystals, and damage mechanisms in laser materials.
 His more recent research interests and publications include topics on semiconductor device physics, optoelectronics, video technologies, quantitative medical imaging, and nanoscale contacts and interconnects.